of the component parts of a Seat Belt with Links to pictures & line

 part into which the tongue is pushed to connect the Seat Belt.

-Buckle (unique to Securon).
-Designed to be released from the top or
+(unique to Securon).
+Released from the top or

 3. Options 1 & 2 with Micro Switch (IP67 Rated).

-used to connect the buckle to the Anchorage Point and to help position
+Part of buckle assembly used to connect the buckle to the Anchorage Point.

-to secure the Seat Belt to the (PreDesignated) Anchorage Points on the
+At the end of the webbing used to secure the Seat Belt to the Anchorage Point on the vehicle / seat.

 Brackets or other components i.e. the Retractor, Pillar Loop, Buckle

 in the correct position.
-Generally only included on a Seat Belt with
+Used on 3 point belts with

-section of webbing that passes across the wearer's lap (bone structure
+Webbing that passes across the lap / bone structure

 the centre of anchorage holes to mouths of buckles.